zejin/ORIE6125/README.md

 [1] Implement the thresholding estimator of quadratic functionals

+[2] Apply the thresholding estimator of quadratic functionals to improve the power of the high-dimensional two-sample hypothesis testing for the means

-[2] Apply the thresholding estimator of quadratic functionals to test the high-dimensional multifactor pricing models and validate the U.S. equity market inefficiency during the 2007-08 financial crisis
+[3] Apply the thresholding estimator of quadratic functionals to test the high-dimensional multifactor pricing models and validate the U.S. equity market inefficiency during the 2007-08 financial crisis

 ### Reference